mhrosas/mhrosas.github.io/CAenSevilla.md

   > discovered a combinatorial proof of the Graham and Pollak formula
   > for the determinant of the distance matrix of a tree, utilizing
   >  the Gessel-Viennot involution.
+  > Luis is working towards his PhD in Sevilla, this time focusing in number theory, and under the direction of Antonio Rojas and Alberto Castaño.

 <H2> Conferences and Workshops:</H2>